 As a residential customer, you receive your Hydro Ottawa bill every month.
 Learn about some of the additional rates and charges that may appear on your bill.

-2 The Delivery Line Loss Charge calculation is: Electricity Charge Consumption (per RPP Category) multiplied by the loss factor multiplied by the current month’s Electricity Charge per RPP Rate.
+2 The Delivery Line Loss Charge is calculated by multiplying the Electricity Charge Consumption (per RPP Category) by the loss factor and then multiplying this number by the current month’s Electricity Charge under the RPP rate.

-3 For Standard Supply Service customers (not purchasing the electricity commodity from an electricity retailer), a monthly administration fee of $0.25 is added to the regulatory charge to recover a portion of the cost of systems required for the market.
+3 For customers who do not purchase their electricity from an electricity retailer, a monthly administration fee of $0.25 is added to the regulatory charge to recover a portion of the cost of systems required for the market.

 4 For residential customers including those of the former Casselman Hydro, the Debt Retirement Charge has been removed from bills as of January 1, 2016.